History of the MRT (Singapore): 2002 to 2009

 The EZ-Link card is a contactless smart card, initially based on Sony's FeliCa smartcard technology.
 The cards are mainly used for the payment of transportation fares, but may also be used for payment at selected retail outlets.
 Established in 2002, the technology was promoted as the means for speedier and more convenient transactions and as well as being an efficient method of reducing fare evasion, although there have been some cases of overcharging users.
 As a benchmark, fares range from S$0.70 to S$3.20 for adults, S$0.70 to S$1.35 for senior citizens, and S$0.40 to S$0.50 for student EZ-Link cards.
 Patrons using an EZ-Link card receive a discount for their journey, including a discount if they use a connecting bus after their MRT ride.

-The General Ticketing Machines (GTMs) at each station which replaced the older ticketing machines, allow commuters to purchase additional credit to add to their EZ-Link cards or to purchase tickets for single trips.
-Fares for these single trip tickets are higher than those for EZ-Link cards.
-In addition, a S$1.00 refundable ticket deposit is charged for each Standard Ticket.
-This refund can be collected from any General Ticketing Machine so as long as the card is returned to the machine within 30 days of purchase.
-The card can also be deposited into a charity collection box, with the S$1 deposit going to charity.
-The rationale behind such a refundable deposit feature was that the smartcard technology contained within each Standard Ticket makes each one costly enough to necessitate the recycling of Standard Tickets.
-Since November 2007, external readers were installed on GTMs at stations operated by SMRT Corporation to address problems of card jamming in insert slots.
-The slots, however, remain in use for the purpose of refunding Standard Ticket deposits.